VaibhavJoshi14/http-based-kv-server/README.md

 # HTTP-Based Key-Value Server
 This is an implementation of a key-value server which stores image names as keys, and values as images.
-The server serves two purpose: to store and retrieve images, and rotate image by a user-specified angle.
+The server serves the following purposes: to store, retrieve, delete images, and rotate image by a specified angle.

 # Installation
 To install, first install dependencies in docs/requirements.txt.